mimocha/fep-swarm/readme.md

-# Swarm dynamics based on Markov blankets and free energy minimization
+# A Free Energy Principle approach to modelling swarm behaviors

+This repository contains the source code to the MSc dissertation *"A Free Energy Principle approach to modelling swarm behaviors"*, presented for the degree of
-MSc Intelligent and Adaptive Systems Dissertation, Chawit Leosrisook 2019-2020.
+MSc Intelligent and Adaptive Systems at the University of Sussex.

-Based on the papers:

-* Palacios, E. R., Razi, A., Parr, T., Kirchhoff, M., & Friston, K. (2020).
-On Markov blankets and hierarchical self-organisation.
-Journal of Theoretical Biology, 486, 110089.

-* Bogacz, R. (2017).
-A tutorial on the free-energy framework for modelling perception and learning.
-Journal of mathematical psychology, 76, 198-211.
+Chawit Leosrisook
+School of Engineering and Informatics
+University of Sussex
+2019-2020